What Is Complacency in Human Factors?

 How to Overcome Complacency

 Fighting complacency involves cultivating vigilance.
-In this case, vigilance means vigilance of your own feelings and behavior, as well as vigilance of others behaviors.
+In this case, vigilance means vigilance of your own feelings and behavior, as well as the vigilance of others' behaviors.

 Some ways to help yourself practice vigilance are: